Supernatural fiction: Description

 In its broadest definition, supernatural fiction overlaps with examples of weird fiction, horror fiction, vampire literature, ghost story, and fantasy.
 Elements of supernatural fiction can be found in writing from the genre of science fiction.
-Amongst academics, readers and collectors, however, supernatural fiction is often classed as a discrete genre defined by the elimination of "horror", "fantasy", and elements important to other genres.
+Among academics, readers and collectors, however, supernatural fiction is often classed as a discrete genre defined by the elimination of "horror", "fantasy", and elements important to other genres.
 The one genre supernatural fiction appears to embrace in its entirety is the traditional ghost story.

 The fantasy and supernatural fiction genres often overlap and may be confused for each other, though there exist some crucial differences between the two genres.
 Fantasy usually takes place in another world, where fantastical creatures or magic are normal.
 In supernatural fiction, though, magic and monsters are not the norm and the mystery of such things is usually closely intertwined in the plot.
 The supernatural genre highlights supernatural creatures or happenings within the real world.
 Moreover, supernatural fiction also tends to focus on suspense and mystery and less on action and adventure.

 Occult detective fiction combines the tropes of supernatural fiction with those of detective fiction.
 Supernatural fiction and drama has supernatural elements blended into a story about the characters' internal conflict and/or a dramatic conflict between the protagonist, human and/or supernatural world, society and between groups.